diegomrobledo679/open-interpreter-ts/README.md

 ## Configuration via Environment Variables

-The interpreter reads LLM settings from environment variables if corresponding CLI options are omitted.
+The interpreter reads various settings from environment variables if corresponding CLI options are omitted.
 Useful variables include:

 - `LLM_PROVIDER` – Provider name like `openai` or `ollama`.
 - `LLM_MODEL` – Model identifier to use.
 - `LLM_API_KEY` – API key for the provider.
 - `LLM_BASE_URL` – Base URL for API requests.
+- `AUTO_RUN` – Set to `true` or `false` to control automatic execution of code blocks.
+- `LOOP` – Set to `true` to keep the interpreter running in a loop.
+- `SAFE_MODE` – Specify the default safe mode level.

 Create a `.env` file with these values to avoid passing them as flags.